GrakePch/Block_Pixel_DLC_Biomes_O_Plenty_mod/README.md

-# BlockPixel for Biomes O' Plenty
+# BlockPixel DLC: Biomes O' Plenty mod

-An add-on of BlockPixel Pack for Biomes O' Plenty mod.
+A DLC of BlockPixel Pack for Biomes O' Plenty mod.

 BlockPixel Pack is a Minecraft resourcepack made by Jakob.zero.

+This DLC pack is made by GrakePch(Grake_Pch).

 ## License